scionproto/scion/doc/ControlPlanePKI.md

 algorithm and the key.

 - __Keys__: Object that maps key types to an object with the following fields:
-  - __Algorithm__: ASCII string.
+  - __Algorithm__: string.
 Identifies the algorithm this key is used with.
   - __Key__: Base64-encoded string representation of the public key.
-  - __KeyVersion__: 64-bit unsigned integer.
-Starts at 1, incremented every time the key is replaced.
+  - __KeyVersion__: 64-bit integer.
+Starts at 1, incremented every time the key is
+    replaced.

 The following table shows what keys are authenticated by the different certificate types.
 The key